developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 * **String to check for -** Allows a string to be entered that will initiate the action(s) when present anywhere in the acquired data.

-* **String position -** An optional parameter that allows a character offset (+ or -) to be entered before or after which the "String to check for" must be present.
-For example, the target String "text" with a String position offset of +2 would invoke action(s) only if a string such as "00text" was acquired.
+* **String position -** An optional parameter that allows a character offset from the starting position (0) to be entered after which the "String to check for" must be present.
+For example, the target String "text" with a String position offset of 2 would invoke action(s) only if a string such as "00text" was acquired.

-* **String length -**  An optional parameter that allows a specific length (in characters) to be entered before action(s) will be invoked.
+* **String length -**  An optional parameter that allows a specific length (in characters) to be present before action(s) will be invoked.
 For example, if scanning Social Security numbers, a String length of nine (9) might be used as a means of initial validation.

 * **Source criteria -** An optional parameter that can invoke action(s) only when data is acquired by means of a barcode scanner (through which specific decoders can be further selected or excluded), or through SimulScan.